miqueldespuig/power-query-script-collection/README.md

-# powerquerym
+# Power Query Function Script Collection

-A set of useful PowerQuery M Scripts that help me a lot on a daily basis.
+This repository is a collection of PowerQuery M Language scripts ( .pq / .m ) that I use on a daily basis to design and develop my PowerBI datasets.